Dragon (Dungeons & Dragons): Amethyst dragon

 The most powerful of the neutral gem dragons, amethyst dragons are honorable, regal creatures.
-They inhabit the mountains of the northern islands, living on the shores of isolated lakes and pools.
 At birth, these dragons have lavender skin with fine, translucent-purple scales.
 These scales darken as the creature grows older, eventually reaching a sparkling lavender color.
 These creatures approach life with a detached air, ignoring the conflicts of good and evil, law and chaos.
 At best, they see these conflicts as petty squabbles over inconsequential points of view, and not worthy of their time or consideration.
 These majestic dragons consider themselves to be the leaders of the gem dragons, and most of the lesser gem dragons acquiesce to this leadership – in everyday life and in the Council Aerie.

-While amethyst dragons consider their silver and copper cousins to be foolish and have an active dislike of red and white dragons, they do not consider any life form to be their inherent enemies.
-They prefer to reason out a settlement through discussion and negotiation rather than through combat, but they can and will fight if they must.
-Being honourable and noble, these dragons never hide or attempt to ambush foes.
-To them, even retreating is a dishonourable action, but they will flee if faced with certain death.

 Amethyst dragons eat large quantities of fish and gems.
 They keep vassals to attend to their needs, though they do not place as many restrictions or requirements on them as other dragon lords do.
 Most keep at least one hidden, underwater cave for seclusion and secrecy.

-Amethyst dragons approach mating in a very logical manner, seeking the optimum partner to produce the best offspring.
-Love and pleasure rarely, if ever, enter the equation.
+While amethyst dragons consider their silver and copper cousins to be foolish and have an active dislike of red and white dragons, they do not consider any life form to be their inherent enemies.
+They prefer to reason out a settlement through discussion and negotiation rather than through combat, but they can and will fight if they must.